© 2020 ROI Hunter

 Product-performance data is critical for improving accurate demand forecasting.
 It allows you to see how each of your products perform at the individual level across all of your channels (Meta, Google Ads, Google Shopping, etc.).

 By understanding the cross-channel performance of each product through metrics like revenue, ad spend per SKU, and stock level, you can easily find your worst-performing products, your best-selling products, low-stock items, etc., and ensure you’re well-stocked and prepared for Black Friday.

-Over the last two Black Friday seasons, retailers have had to overcome unique challenges, such as economic worries, store closures due to COVID-19 outbreaks and restrictions, and a supply chain crisis.
-Unfortunately, it appears 2022 may not turn out to be a whole lot different.
+Retailers have had to overcome unique challenges lately, including economic worries, store closures due to COVID-19 outbreaks and restrictions, and a supply chain crisis.

 To address these Black Friday challenges, retailers should continue to invest in their digital marketing and online sales strategies and focus on improving demand forecasting through product-performance data.

-To further improve your Black Friday strategy in 2022, learn ways to reallocate, rather than cut, your marketing budget here.
+To further improve your Black Friday strategy, learn ways to reallocate, rather than cut, your marketing budget here.